 - Health and Safety at Work etc Act 1974;

 - The Management of Health and Safety at Work Regulations 1999;

 - The Workplace (Health, Safety and Welfare) Regulations 1992;

 - The Personal Protective Equipment at Work Regulations 1992; and

 - The Control of Substance Hazardous to Health Regulations 2002

 In essence, the main duties require employers to take as much care for employees and others affected by the business as is reasonably practicable.

-Where workplaces are open, government guidance states that employers should follow the “COVID-19 Secure” guidelines (published here), as soon as practicable.
-The guidelines cover "5 steps to working safely" to be followed by all employers, as well as twelve workplace specific guidance documents for the following industries:
+Where workplaces are open, government guidance states that employers should follow the "COVID-19 Secure" guidelines (published here) as soon as practicable.
+This includes 14 workplace-specific guidance documents for the following industries:

 - Close contact services;

 - Other people's homes;